yugabyte/yugabyte-db/docs/content/stable/admin/ysqlsh-meta-commands.md

 type: docs
 ---

-Similarly to psql, ysqlsh provides a number of meta-commands that make ysqlsh more suitable for administration or scripting.
+Similar to psql, ysqlsh provides a number of meta-commands that make ysqlsh more suitable for administration or scripting.
 Meta-commands are often called slash or backslash commands.
 Anything you enter in ysqlsh that begins with an unquoted backslash is a meta-command that is processed by ysqlsh itself.

 {{< note title="Cloud shell" >}}